Konami33/MySQl-Database-Connection/Flask-mysql-latency/README.md

-# Flask MySQL Query Latency Measurement
+# Flask MySQL Query Latency Measurement Using Prometheus and Grafana

 This document will help us set up a Flask application to measure the latency of a MySQL query.